Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 Activate automatic-zoom in **Preferences>Style Settings>Dune>Pictures>Zoom Pictures>Zoom pictures / diagrams**
 Otherwise click and hold over an image.

->**Phone**: To exit from Zoomed diagrams, tab on the thin, albeit visible scrollbar on the right edge of your phone
+>**Phone**: To exit from zoomed diagrams, tab on the thin, albeit visible scrollbar on the right edge of your phone

 <br>